george-fg/ImageHive/README.md

 Decent Styling (not shit)

 ## Databases:
-Joins table to connect other users to eachother.
+Joins table to connect other users to each other.

 ## Misc:
 Make a logo